nebuxadnezzar/misc/tests/nuvalence/README.md

 --------

 I created Rect object that would take 4 constructor parameters: x coordinate, y coordinate, height, width.
 Then I represented each side of a rectangle as set of coordinate points.
 Thus I calculated intersection, containment, detachment as relations between different coordinate point sets.

+## Solution Acceptance
+Partially correct according to the assignment originators.